ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 ![Marker Dialog Box](/assets/img/marker.png "Marker Dialog Box"){:width="391px"}

+### Starting a New Recording

+During a broadcast, you may wish to end the current local recording and start a new recording.
+(For example, if you need to review the recording or re-play it.)
+To do this, pick <samp>Start New Recording</samp> from the <samp>Ecamm Live</samp> menu at the top of the screen.
+This will not affect the broadcast, but you will see a recording file show up in your recordings folder.
+(To reveal your recordings, pick <samp>Show Recordings</samp> from the <samp>Recording</samp> menu.)

 ### Ending a Broadcast

 Click <samp class="blue">Finish</samp> or type <kbd>⌘</kbd><kbd>E</kbd> to end the broadcast.